903.5 Regulatory Signs

 The R10-25 sign may be used where a pushbutton detector has been installed for pedestrians to activate In-Roadway Warning Lights or flashing beacons that have been added to the pedestrian warning signs.

-Standard.
-The LEFT TURN YIELD ON GREEN (symbolic green ball) (R10-12) sign and the LEFT TURN SIGNAL YIELD ON GREEN BALL (R10-21) sign have been discontinued and shall be replaced by the LEFT TURN YIELD ON FLASHING ARROW (special sign) sign.
-These signs shall remain in place to the end of their service life or when the signal head is replaced, whichever comes first.
+Guidance.
+The LEFT TURN YIELD ON GREEN (symbolic green ball) (R10-12) sign and the LEFT TURN SIGNAL YIELD ON GREEN (symbolic green ball) (R10-21) are being phased out and should be replaced by the LEFT TURN YIELD ON FLASHING ARROW (R10-27a) sign as permissive left turn signals are being converted to the flashing yellow arrow indication (see EPG 902.5.29 Guidelines for Use of the Flashing Yellow Left Arrow).
+Existing R10-12 and R10-21 signs should be maintained until the signal is converted.

 Standard.
 The NO TURN ON RED (R10-11a) sign shall be used to prohibit a right turn on red.